jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 When a kernel is restarted for an existing notebook, its layers 1 and 2 are attached to the client's layer 3 in addition to layers 1 and 2 from earlier kernels.
 Existing layer 1/2 attachments can be deleted only when no reference to them exists any more in layer 3.

-When already executed code is edited, the execution reference is reverted to a code cell again.
-To maintain the current notebook functionality identically, the outputs from the execution record would have to be copied and stored in an additional type of cell ("stale output cell").
-However, in the interest of consistency, it seems preferable to modify the current behavior and delete stale output immediately.
+When already executed code is edited, the execution reference is replaced by a code cell plus a stale output cell.
+The latter should be displayed in a way that clearly marks it as stale.

+When opening a stored notebook, the consistency between layers 1 and 2 must be verified because other tools, in particular version control systems, may create inconsistent notebook files.
+This check consists of comparing the SHA-1 hashes in layer 2 to freshly computed hashes for layer 1, proceding in execution order.
+If a difference is detected, the layer 2 data is truncated at this point, and references from layer 3 to the invalidated execution records are replaced by code cell/stale output cell pairs.

-A cleanup operation ("remove all outputs") replaces execution records by code cells and deletes all layer 1/2 attachments.
+A cleanup operation ("remove output / remove all outputs") replaces execution records by code cells.

 ## Pros and Cons